What is Phygital? Here are 4 Spot-On Industry Examples for 2023

 As mentioned earlier, the biggest players in the retail industry have taken hold of live video shopping for peak season and beyond.

-Live video shopping brings you the heart of shopping in-store straight to your desk or couch.
+Live video shopping brings the heart of shopping in-store straight to your desk or couch.

 Phygital in the real-estate industry

-It’s also very possible to go phygital for real estate firms also.
-The possibilities could be on your own company’s website or on different housing portals that host your properties.
+It’s also very possible to go phygital for real estate firms.
+The possibilities could be on your own company’s website or different housing portals for your properties.

-A great way to go phygital is to offer a one-to-one video call option to website visitors who are showing high interest in a property.
+A great way to go phygital is to offer a one-to-one video call option to website visitors who show high interest in a property.

-Once you have the right target on a video call, you’re able to build trust and give more details about the property unit they’re interested in, just like you would in person.
+Once you have the right target on a video call, you can build trust and give more details about the property unit they’re interested in, just like you would in person.

 According to a US study, 51% of home buyers first found their home on the internet.
 It's crucial to make the first website interaction count.